 This piece is strongly chromatic in a way that's particularly complex in music notation, namely multiple key signatures of different kinds (sharp vs. flat).
 My source for the written music is The Ultimate Jazz Fakebook, Hal-Leonard (1988), p67.
-I worked out the details before I heard the most astounding jazz performance of this piece I have ever heard, by Esperanza Spaulding on the CD Ezperanza in the cd HUCD 3140, 2008 from wwi.headsup.com.
-Following the changes in this performance is amazing and inspiring.
-Three successive sections have three different key signatures: A 5 flats (Db-Ionian); B 2 sharps (D-Ionian); I flat (D-Aeolian, but actually Dorian due to a natural in the written melody line).
+Three successive sections have three different key signatures: A 5 flats (Db-Ionian); B 2 sharps (D-Ionian); C 1 flat (D-Aeolian, but actually Dorian due to a natural in the written melody line).
 Ionian and Dorian of tonic D are nearby parallel modes (only 2 notes different).
 Ionian of Db is a distant from these (5 notes different from B).
 The obvious home tonic is Db because A starts and ends the piece.
-The large distance between A and B is more than compensated by the simplicity of every note of being a half tone up from every note of A.
+The large distance between A and B is more than compensated by the simplicity of every note of B being a half tone up from every note of A.